tnordquist/recursion-1/docs/index.md

 $$

 <a name="factorial-iterative"></a>In practice, the function $f$ usually isn't expressed as a function of _all_ the preceding terms, but of a small number of terms immediately preceding $a_n$.
 Also, note that the recurrence relation usually doesn't define $A$ completely: the definition generally includes one or more _initial values_, as well.

+Problems that can be defined using recurrence relations are prime candidates for recursive implementations.

 ### Example: Factorials